-MCOs are required to meet a minimum medical loss ratio of 88% per the contract between the Department and the MCOs.
+MCOs are required to meet a minimum medical loss ratio of 88% per the contract between the department and the managed care organizations.

 - Medical loss ratio (MLR) reflects the percentage of capitation payments used to pay medical expenses. - Administrative loss ratio (ALR) reflects the percentage of capitation payments used to pay administrative expenses. - Underwriting ratio reflects profit or loss.